-Steve’s notoriety in Slovenia is so complete I was even called out once for not being him by a receptionist at a youth hostel.
+Steve’s notoriety in Slovenia is so complete I was even called out once for not being him by a receptionist at a youth hostel rhere.
 I was traveling in the country at the time as a co-author of the Lonely Planet Slovenia guide and decided to book a room at a hostel at Lake Bled.
-It was near the end of my stay and I was sitting on a bench outside the hostel when the receptionist stepped out on her break and came over to say hello.
+It was toward the end of my stay, and I was sitting on a bench outside the hostel.
+The receptionist on duty stepped out on her break and came over to say hello.
 She was obviously curious about me.
 (It pains me to think about it, but maybe she thought I looked a little too old to be staying at a hostel?)

 Would You Autograph My Copy?

 That’s not to say there aren’t some pleasant surprises here and there with all of this.
 Last summer was relatively light on guidebook work and I decided to take an impromptu road trip from Prague to Ukraine and then down through Romania and on to Greece.
 I wrote about that trip here.
 It was my first real vacation in years, but I found it hard to switch off my inner guidebook writer.